Eavolution/commify/README.md

 This, and the argument parser it uses, are heavily work in progress as I'm learning Haskell.

 ## How to build

+### Automatically

+Recursively clone the repo (as it relies on a submodule).

+Run the `Build.sh` bash script.

+### Manually

 If you don't have stack installed go to https://docs.haskellstack.org/en/stable/README/ for instructions.

-Recursively clone the repo (as it relies on a submodule), then run `stack build` in the commify directory.
+Recursively clone the repo (as it relies on a submodule), then run `stack install` in the commify directory.

-Stack will build the executable, the output will display where it built the executable to.
-Move or copy this executable to somewhere in the `$PATH` to use as a command line tool.
+Stack will build the executable and copy it into the `./build` directory.
+Copy the executable to somewhere on the `$PATH` to use it as a command line tool.

 ## Usage
 Run `commify -h` after building to view the help text.